 We represent injured workers in Chicago’s South Shore neighborhood and surrounding areas.
 We have a long history of fighting for the rights of workers and injured victims and we know the workers’ compensation system inside and out.

-We can help you with all aspects of your workers’ compensation claim, from filing the initial claim to appealing a denial of benefits.
+We can help you with all aspects of your workers’ compensation claim, from negotiating with the insurance company to appealing a denial of benefits.
 We understand the stress and frustration that comes with being injured and unable to work.
 Let us help you get the benefits you need to get back on your feet.

 Contact us today for a free consultation.
 We’ll review your case and let you know what options are available to you and help you recover compensation you need.
 Don’t wait, call us today.